5 February 2020

 To support policy-makers in this process and to increase the understanding of energy initiatives and businesses of what is at stake, PROSEU will organise a series of international workshops.
 Through its work on the societal conditions for prosumerism, project partners identified at least three important crossroads in the mainstreaming of prosumerism.
 With it being an open-ended process, each of these crossroads – political-economical, technological-infrastructural and organisational – gives rise to different forms of prosumerism.
 This is what is going to be discussed and critically evaluated in these workshops.

 The first workshop will discuss the future of business models for prosumerism - actors who both produce and consume renewable energy.
-Organised by PROSEU project partners Leuphana University Lüneburg, University of Leeds and the Dutch Research Institute for Transitions (DRIFT - Erasmus University), it will take place on 24-25 March 2020 in Lüneburg, Germany.
+Organised by PROSEU project partners Leuphana University Lüneburg, University of Leeds and the Dutch Research Institute for Transitions (DRIFT - Erasmus University), it was initiatlly to take place in-person on 24-25 March 2020 in Lüneburg, Germany.
+However, due to the current situation it was successfully transformed into an on-line e-workshop.

 As subsidy regimes for prosumers are in decline across Europe, prosumers are looking to new business models for the economic viability of projects.
 The PROSEU project identified two dominant trends in this regard: Prosumers seeking to trade energy at a local level, versus smart, large-scale and networked distributed energy assets.
 While the first trend sees local and community actors in the driver's seat, the second trend suggests an increased role for technology firms, aggregators and energy suppliers.
 The aim of this first workshop is to build a roadmap for 2030 on overcoming crucial tensions for prosumer business models.
 In addition, we anticipate on how to accordingly link actions to the implementation process of the Renewable Energy Directive legislation, which is taking shape across Europe in 2020.